Ndaziramiyep/citizen-engagement-system/README.md

 - `/public` - Static assets

 ## Environment Variables
-You can use a `.env` file to store sensitive configuration (e.g., JWT secret, DB credentials).
+We used a `.env` file to store sensitive configuration (e.g: DB credentials).

-## Contribution
-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.

-## License
-This project is licensed under the MIT License.